Georges Condominas: Fieldwork in Sar Luk

+Career and research

-After this first major field, he studies other fields in Madagascar, Togo and fulfills several missions in Thailand, Laos and Cambodia for the Unesco.
+After this first major field study, Condominas studied at other field sites in Madagascar and Togo and worked for UNESCO in Thailand, Laos, and Cambodia.

-In 1960, he becomes professor at the École pratique des hautes études in Paris and creates the CeDRASEMI, a French research center focused on South East Asian and the Insulindian world, in 1962.
+In 1960, he became professor at the École pratique des hautes études, where he had studied earlier in his career.
+While at EPHE, he founded CeDRASEMI, a research center focused on South East Asia and Insulindia (the Malay Archipelago).

-Condominas is Visiting Professor at Columbia University and Yale University between 1963 and 1969.
-He is Fellow of the Center for Advanced Studies in the Behavioral Sciences of Palo Alto in 1971.
-He pronounce in 1972 the Distinguish Lecture of the annual session of the American Anthropological Association, where he denounce the Vietnam War and the ethnocide of the Mnong.
-He was a closed friend of Margaret Mead, John Embree and Elisabeth Wiswell Embree.

-He is considered as a master of ethnology in Japan, where he was the first foreigner ever to pronounce a speech at the Nihon Minzoku Gakkai, a Japanese anthropological association, for its 50th anniversary.
+Condominas was Visiting Professor at Columbia University and Yale University between 1963 and 1969.
+He was Fellow of the Center for Advanced Studies in the Behavioral Sciences of Palo Alto in 1971.
+In 1972, he gave the Distinguished Lecture of the annual session of the American Anthropological Association, where he denounced the Vietnam War and the ethnocide of the Mnong.
+He was a close friend of Margaret Mead, John Embree and Elisabeth Wiswell Embree.
+He was considered as a master of ethnology in Japan, where he was the first foreigner ever to give a speech at the Nihon Minzoku Gakkai, a Japanese anthropological association, for its 50th anniversary.

-He is also invited at the Australian National University in 1987 and at the Japanese university of Sophia in 1992.
+He was also invited to the Australian National University in 1987 and to Sophia University in Japan in 1992.

 His work inspired many books and movies.
-The record he made of the Mnong music can be heard at the end of Francis Ford Coppola's Apocalypse Now, the final scene of which was inspired by Condominas's description of the ritual slaughter of buffalo.
+The recording he made of Mnong music can be heard at the end of Francis Ford Coppola's 1979 film Apocalypse Now, the final scene of which was inspired by Condominas's description of the ritual slaughter of a buffalo.

-For the opening of the Musée du quai Branly in 2006, an exhibition is devoted to him and his field of Sar Luk.
-The exhibition was also presented the next year, in 2007, in Hanoï, Vietnam, with a bilingual catalog.
+For the opening of the Musée du quai Branly in 2006, an exhibition was devoted to him and his field site of Sar Luk.
+The exhibition was also displayed the next year, in 2007, in Hanoï, Vietnam, with a bilingual catalog.
 Today, his working papers, his personal library and his pictures are preserved at the mediatheque of the Musée du quai Branly, available for scholars and researchers.
 His audio records are preserved and digitized by the French Research Center for Ethnomusicology (LESC, CNRS, Paris Ouest University).

-Usage of his work by the US in the Vietnam war
+Use of work during the Vietnam War

-Condominas declared that the US Department of Commerce delivered his research on Vietnam to US soldiers.
-In violation of international copyright laws, his works were translated to English.
-He obtained this information to one of his research participants, who was tortured previously by the US.
+In 1972, Condominas alleged that the United States Department of Commerce and the United States Embassy in Saigon had translated his research on Vietnam into English and provided it to American military forces fighting in the country.
+He obtained this information from one of his research participants, who had previously been tortured by the Americans.
+As an opponent of the Vietnam War, Condominas condemned the military use of his research, and claimed that it contributed to an ongoing ethnocide against the Mnong people.

+Illness and death

+Condominas died between Saturday and Sunday, July 17, 2011, from a heart attack at the Hôpital Broca in Paris, France.
+He had reportedly been in poor health for several years prior to his death.